Knowledge is of what is.

 In the case of ise, the transition is from What is known must exist to What is known is a necessary existent.

 In the case of isv, the transition is from What is known must be true to What is known is a necessary truth.

 But this is a now-familiar modal fallacy, conflating the necessity of a conditional statement (necessitas consequentiae) with the necessity of the consequent of that statement (necessitas consequentis).

-(p ® q) may be true even though both p and q are contingent truths.
-Hence, it does not entail p ® q.
+(p → q) may be true even though both p and q are contingent truths.
+Hence, it does not entail p → q.
 Example: Necessarily, if Toms shirt is crimson, then Toms shirt is red.
 (Being crimson entails being red.)
-But although Toms shirt is crimson, it is not a necessary truth that Toms shirt is red.
+But although Toms shirt is crimson, it is not a necessary truth that Toms shirt is red (since it is not a necessary truth that Toms shirt is crimson).
 The color of Toms shirt is a contingent matter.

 Cf. Parmenides treatment of the claim what exists must exist.